IanFinlayson/exploring-cs/chapter05.md

 Another example is adding numbers.
 When you are adding a column of numbers you have to make a decision on whether to carry or not.
 You check if the column totals more than 9.
 If so, you carry the tens place to the next column.
-If not, you don\'t.
+If not, you don't.

 In this chapter, we will talk about how to write Python programs that make decisions like this.